Casehero

 I. Describe the current situation of Harley-Davidson Inc.

 Harley-Davidson is a motorbike firm in the United States.
-The company’s sales continue to struggle due to declining interest in motorbikes in the U.S. Consumer reports has been reporting weak sales for the company dating back from 2010.
+The company’s sales continue to struggle due to declining interest in motorbikes in the U.S. Consumer reports have been reporting weak sales for the company dating back to 2010.
 The bikes are expensive, and many people find them unaffordable.

 The decline of motorbike sales is a sign that buyers want cheaper motorcycles.
-The new rider demographic of female, urban, and young riders want affordable bikes.
+The new rider demographic of female, urban, and young riders wants affordable bikes.
 However, Harley-Davidson remains committed to producing expensive motorcycles.
-The U.S market is characterized by intense competition.
+The U.S. market is characterized by intense competition.

 II.
 Corporate Governance at Harley-Davidson Inc.